J&J Medical Connect

 SUMMARY

-• DARZALEX is not approved by the regulatory agencies for the treatment of patients with plasma cell leukemia (PCL).
-Janssen does not recommend the use of DARZALEX in a manner that is inconsistent with the approved labeling.
+• DARZALEX/DARZALEX FASPRO are not approved by the regulatory agencies for the treatment of patients with plasma cell leukemia (PCL).
+Johnson & Johnson does not recommend the use of DARZALEX/DARZALEX FASPRO in a manner that is inconsistent with the approved labeling.

-• Myeloma UK nine (MUK9) OPTIMUM (NCT03188172)1,2 is a phase 2 study evaluating the combination of DARZALEX, cyclophosphamide, bortezomib, lenalidomide, and dexamethasone (D-CVRd) in patients with high-risk multiple myeloma (HiR MM) and PCL.
+• Myeloma UK nine (MUK9) OPTIMUM is a phase 2 study evaluating DARZALEX in combination with cyclophosphamide, bortezomib, lenalidomide, and dexamethasone (D-CVRd) in patients with ultra high-risk multiple myeloma (UHiR MM) and PCL.1,2

-• EUMELEIA (NCT06636552)5 is an ongoing, prospective, multicenter, phase 2, open-label, single-arm clinical study evaluating the progression-free survival (PFS) in patients with primary PCL (pPCL) receiving an induction regimen with alternating DARZALEX FASPRO in combination with bortezomib, doxorubicin, and dexamethasone (D-PAD) and DARZALEX FASPRO in combination with cyclophosphamide, bortezomib, and dexamethasone (D-CVD), followed by D-CVD consolidation and maintenance with DARZALEX FASPRO monotherapy in frontline setting of pPCL.
+• EUMELEIA is a phase 2 study evaluating PFS in patients with primary PCL (pPCL) receiving an induction regimen with alternating DARZALEX FASPRO in combination with bortezomib, doxorubicin, and dexamethasone (D-PAD) and DARZALEX FASPRO in combination with cyclophosphamide, bortezomib, and dexamethasone (D-CVD), followed by D-CVD consolidation and maintenance with DARZALEX FASPRO monotherapy.5

 • Katodritou et al (2025)6 presented the interim analysis results of the EUMELEIA study.
 Complete response (CR), very good partial response (VGPR), and partial response (PR) were achieved by 21.1%, 73.7%, and 5.3% of patients, respectively.
 The most common treatment-emergent adverse events (TEAEs) reported were neutropenia (40%), thrombocytopenia (40%), and diarrhea (15%).

 • Katodritou et al (2023)7 reported results from a real-world retrospective study that evaluated the impact of bortezomib, lenalidomide, and dexamethasone (VRd)/DARZALEX-based quadruplet (DBQ) regimens vs bortezomib standard combinations (BSC)/chemotherapy (CT) in patients with pPCL.
-Of the 40 (37%) patients who received VRd/DBQ regimens, 23 received DBQ regimens.
-In the VRd/DBQ group, ORR was 94%, median PFS was 25 months, and median overall survival (OS) was not reached (NR).
+Of the 40 patients (37%) in the VRd/DBQ group, 23 received DBQ regimens.
+In the VRd/DBQ group, the overall response rate (ORR) was 94%, median PFS was 25 months, and median OS was NR.

-• Shank et al (2023)8 reported results from a single-center retrospective study that evaluated hyperfractionated cyclophosphamide and dexamethasone (HyperCd), alone or in combination with carfilzomib and/or DARZALEX in patients with relapsed/refractory multiple myeloma (RRMM).
-Of the 97 patients analyzed, 12 had PCL (HyperCd, n=2; hyperfractionated cyclophosphamide, dexamethasone and carfilzomib [Hyper-CdK], n=6; DARZALEX with hyperfractionated cyclophosphamide and dexamethasone [D-HyperCd], n=1; and DARZALEX with hyperfractionated cyclophosphamide, dexamethasone and carfilzomib [D-HyperCdK], n=3).
-In patients with PCL who received DARZALEX-based therapies, 2 achieved PR (1 each in the D-HyperCd and D-HyperCdK groups) and 2 achieved stable disease (SD; in the D-HyperCdK group).
+• Shank et al (2023)8 reported results from a single-center retrospective study that evaluated hyperfractionated cyclophosphamide and dexamethasone (HyperCd) alone or in combination with carfilzomib and/or DARZALEX in patients with relapsed/refractory multiple myeloma (RRMM).
+Of the 97 patients analyzed, 12 had PCL.
+In patients with PCL who received DARZALEX-based therapies, 2 achieved PR and 2 achieved stable disease (SD).

 • Several case reports have been published describing patients with PCL who received DARZALEX as part of treatment.11-22